-Kronos' European, U.S. and Canadian revolving credit facilities currently mature in June 2008, September 2008 and January 2009, respectively.
-We are in various stages of renegotiating such facilities, and expect to have new agreements or extensions in place prior to their respective maturity dates.
+Kronos' U.S. and Canadian bank credit facilities currently mature in September 2008 and January 2009, respectively.
+We are in various stages of renegotiating such facilities, and expect to have new agreements of extensions in place prior to their respective maturity dates.